Tennis Elbow – Lateral Epicondylitis

 Causes of Tennis Elbow

 Tennis elbow can occur because of repetitive motions involving the wrist, but can also occur because of gripping a racket too tight, improper backhand swing technique, and using a racket that is strung too tight.
 Repetitive motions can strain wrist extension muscles.
 The repetitive motion can put too much stress on the tendons and lead to inflammation.
 The constant strain can result in microscopic tears in the junction between the muscle and bone.
+With the best nerve dr near me I could decrease the pain faster.

 Symptoms of Tennis Elbow